 - evidence-based: the models and specifications must be based on evidence: knowledge of how well current implementations have functioned; knowledge of clinical data and workflow; knowledge of real use cases.

-- Coherent: the specifications are all mutually compatible, forming a coherent whole.
+- Coherence: the specifications are all mutually compatible, forming a coherent whole.
 No specifications are added or changes made that cause inconsistencies within the specification library.

-- Comprehensible: the specifications must be easily understandable to a person with the appropriate general competencies; complexity of models and documentation must be consciously managed.
+- Comprehensibility: the specifications must be easily understandable to a person with the appropriate general competencies; complexity of models and documentation must be consciously managed.

-- Unambiguous: particular effort should be made to eliminate the possibility of misinterpretation, misuse, and inconsistency in use.
+- Clarity: particular effort should be made to eliminate the possibility of misinterpretation, misuse, and inconsistency in use.